 Flooding caused by to much storm water flowing over hardened surfaces such as roads and parking lots, instead of soaking into the ground.

-Increases in spending on maintaining storm drains and the storm sewer system that became clogged with excessive amounts of dirt and debris.
+Increases in spending on maintain storm drains and the storm sewer system that became clogged with excessive amounts of dirt and debris.

-Decreases in sports fish population because storm water carries sediment and pollutants that degrade important habitat.
+Decreases in sport fish population because storm water carries sediment and pollutants that degrade important habitats.